jay-euints/biont-docs-temp/concepts/fhe-jobs.md

 # FHE Jobs

 The Biont work market supports privacy-preserving inference jobs natively.
-A poster can submit a job whose output is encrypted to their own key — bionts coordinate the work, validators verify it ran, but only the poster can decrypt the answer.
+A poster can submit a job whose output is encrypted to their own key– bionts coordinate the work, validators verify it ran, but only the poster can decrypt the answer.

 This is the protocol's strongest differentiator and the foundation for any third-party integration that needs verifiable compute over private data.

-## What's possible
+## What's Possible

 Octra Network exposes `program_exec` as a first-class transaction type.
 A program is a deployed contract; a `program_exec` tx invokes a method on it and lets the validator run the code on-chain.
 Octra also has native FHE primitives: `fhe_load_pk`, `fhe_add`, `fhe_add_const`, `fhe_ser`, `fhe_deser`, `fhe_verify_zero`, `fhe_pedersen`.
 These are available in AML.